-Emerging (3-4-5) Acceptable (6-7-8) Target (9-10) Involves the students in Involves students in teacher- In addition to acceptable, interactive learning activities. planned cooperative group frequently plans instruction to activities in which students are include situations for students to working toward a common work cooperatively on goal. projects/activities of their choice.
-Score: Summative Assessment Score: \rightarrow Comments on Effectiveness Summative Assessment: Involves the students in interactive learning activities.
-Score: Involves the students in interactive learning activities.
-Involves students in teacherplanned cooperative group activities in which students are working toward a common goal.
-Score: Summative Assessment → Comments on Effectiveness
+Unacceptable (0) Emerging (3-4-5) Acceptable (6-7-8) Target (9-10) Does not provide opportunities Involves the students in Involves students in teacher- In addition to acceptable, for the students to cooperate, interactive learning activities. planned cooperative group frequently plans instruction to communicate, and interact with activities in which students are include situations for students to each other to enhance learning. working toward a common work cooperatively on goal. projects/activities of their choice.
+Formative Assessment Score: Summative Assessment Score: \rightarrow \rightarrow Comments or Effectiveness Formative Assessment: Summative Assessment: